anton-vinogradov/apache-ignite-release/scripts/README.txt

             git config --global user.email johndoe@apache.org
     - GPG (already installed at most of *Nix)

-    In case you're on Windows, please make sure all listed software installed under WLS.
+    In case you're on Windows, please make sure all listed software installed under WSL.
-    Type "bash" at Windows console and check each one.
+    Type "bash" in Windows console and check each one.
 Use following commands to check: java -version
         git --version
         svn --version
         mvn -version
         gpg --version
-    and use 'apt-get install ...' to install in case missed software found
+    and use 'apt install ...' to install anything missing

 2) Configuration required to perform release:
     - Create/Import your pgp secret key.